yereverluvinunclebert/Dieselpunk-Volume-Xwidget/README.md

 ![diesel-volume-icon](https://github.com/yereverluvinunclebert/Dieselpunk-Volume-Xwidget/assets/2788342/e0e0a8d6-4000-42a3-9777-219a62dfa1f3)

-This is based on the similar Yahoo widget implementation.
-The graphic interface and operation of the two types of widgets are the same.
+This is based on the older and similar Steampunk Yahoo widget implementation.
+The graphic interface and operation of the two types of widgets are similar.
 The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather than javascript) and of course, it is the Xwidget engine that is utilised to put the widget on your screen.

 ![xwidget-title2](https://github.com/yereverluvinunclebert/Panzer-Tank-CPU-Gauge-Xwidget/assets/2788342/a9d58973-347f-4f93-ba1f-4b538f743515)